X's weird webspace

 1. gd reference hehehe ↩

-2. butterfly sort is the name i gave it because that's how it looks, idk if it's a real sorting algorithm truely used elsewhere lol ↩
+2. butterfly sort is the name i gave it because that's how it looks, idk if it's a real sorting algorithm truely used anywhere else ↩

 ← β†’